Onboarding¶

 - Update

-CHANGELOG.md(move items from Unreleased into a new version entry). - Run tests and vet:
+CHANGELOG.md(move items from Unreleased into a new version entry). - Run

-- Tag the release (SemVer) and push the tag to trigger release automation.
+make docs-buildif doc navigation or links changed. - Tag the release (SemVer) and push the tag to trigger release automation.